-Under a provision of the Dodd-Frank Act known as the Collins amendment, Northern Trust is subject to a capital floor that is based on the Basel standardized approach.
+Under a provision of the Dodd-Frank Wall Street Reform and Consumer Protection Act, Northern Trust is subject to a capital floor that is based on the Basel standardized approach.
 We are therefore required to calculate our risk-based capital ratios under both the standardized and advanced approaches and are subject to the more stringent of the risk-based capital ratios as calculated under the standardized approach and the advanced approach in the assessment of our capital adequacy under the prompt corrective action framework.
-The Corporation's capital ratios as of December 31, 2014, are shown in the following table.
+The Corporation's capital ratios as of March 31, 2015, are shown in the following table.